Finland Part two. Or I’ve got a Helsinki feeling

 In its earliest settlements, the spot likely served as a market place during the 13th century but was more formally established as a city when its cathedral was consecrated in 1300.
 Conveniently located about as close to Sweden as any point in southern Finland, and remember the Swedes controlled Finland for the better part of seven centuries, Turku quickly became the most populous city in Finland in addition to being it’s most important cultural and trading center as well as the de facto capital.

 After Sweden ceded the territory of Finland to the Russian Empire in 1809, (via the Treaty of Fredrikshamn) Turku became the official capital of the Grand Duchy of Finland.
 It didn’t retain that status for long, though.
-Alexander I looked at Turku and seems to have had a thought along the lines of, “Turku.
+Alexander the First looked at Turku and seems to have had a thought along the lines of, “Turku.
 Too close to Sweden.
-Too far from Russia,” and by 1812 he had relocated the capital to Helsinki – a city he and his successor, Alexander II, would build up very much in St. Petersburg’s image over the ensuing century or so.
+Too far from Russia,” and by 1812 he had relocated the capital to Helsinki – a city he and his successor, Alexander II, would build up very much in Saint Petersburg’s image over the ensuing century or so.
 This influence is dramatically evident in the city center and around the Senate Square with its cohesive Neoclassical architecture.

 Alexander II, whose statue stands in the Senate Square in Helsinki, DSCN4368